Virtual Sunday Evening Silent Meditation Via Zoom

 For those interested in deepening their meditation practice and for those exploring Theravada Buddhism come and join us.
 This session is for experienced/advanced meditators who have the ability to meditate, sitting and walking, for 30 minutes at a time without instructions.
-The length of the sitting, walking, sitting meditation is 1.5 hours.
+The length of the sitting, walking, sitting meditation is one hour.

-* As soon as you walk into the Buddha's room for meditation on Friday evening please expect to be silent.
-Only the Abbot or the assigned monks or lay Buddhists who lead meditation will be the person does the greeting to welcome everyone to the practice of mindfulness and it is expected to short one.
+* As soon as you are in the Virtual Buddha Room for meditation on Sunday evening please expect to be silent.
+There is no to verbally greet Ajahn Sarayut (Phrakrupanyasiddhivides) or others who are in the room.
+Only the Abbot or the assigned monks or lay Buddhists who lead meditation will be the person does the greeting to welcome everyone to the meditation room and it is expected to be a short one.

 *The 3 bells of calling for a silence to begin the session of meditation practice.